OpenLevel/UnityWebClient/README.md

 # UnitySpider
 UnitySpider is a web client library for Unity3d that supports **HTTPS** and **Cookie**.
 It requires Unity 5.2.0 or higher.

+# Wordpress Client
+Work in progress..
+It Supports JSON API & XML-RPC in the future.

 # Supported Platforms
 UnitySpider uses the [UnityWebRequest](https://docs.unity3d.com/Manual/UnityWebRequest.html).
 The UnityWebRequest system supports most Unity platforms.